QuantumPlayworks/ALVR-/README.md

 # ALVR+
 # Suport For RTX 2050

-Includes Quest 1
+# Includes Quest 1

-Includes Proper Mobile VR
+# Includes Proper Mobile VR Suport

-Stream VR games from your PC to your headset over Wi-Fi.
+# Stream VR games from your PC to your headset over Wi-Fi.

 ## Compatibility